Grand Canyon Area Travel Information

 - Hopi Point

-- Garcia Lopez de Cardenas — first European to lay eyes on the Grand Canyon.
+- Garcia Lopez de Cardenas — first European to lay eyes on the area.
 From Spain.
 (1540).

 - President Theodore Roosevelt — frequent visitor on hunting expeditions.

-- 1540 — First Europeans (Captain Garcia Lopez de Cardenas) visit Canyon with Hopi guides
+- 1540 — First Europeans (Captain Garcia Lopez de Cardenas) visits with Hopi guides

-- 1850s — Jacob Hamblin (a Mormon missionary) was sent by Brigham Young to locate easy river crossing sites in the Canyon.
+- 1850s — Jacob Hamblin (a Mormon missionary) was sent by Brigham Young to locate easy river crossing sites.
 Building good relations with local Native Americans and white settlers, he discovered Lee's Ferry in 1858 and Pierce Ferry (later operated by, and named for , Harrison Pierce) - the only two sites suitable for ferry operation.

 - 1857 — George Johnson led an expedition by stern wheeler steam boat that reached Black Canyon.

 - 1869 — Major John Wesley Powell leads first successful expedition down the Colorado River.
-Powell referred to the sedimentary rock units exposed in the canyon as 'leaves in a great story book.'
+Powell referred to the sedimentary rock units exposed as 'leaves in a great story book.'

-- 1871 — First photographs of Grand Canyon by Timothy O'Sullivan
+- 1871 — First photographs by Timothy O'Sullivan

-- 1882 — Senator Benjamin Harrison introduces first bill to create Grand Canyon National Park
+- 1882 — Senator Benjamin Harrison introduces first bill to create National Park

 - 1883 — Harrison introduces legislation again